hornArts & Entertainment See also:

 Video Games

-Computer and Video Game Addiction - As with other forms of addiction, an excessive absorption with computers or video games may result in major social, school or work disruptions.
-This fact sheet will help you recognize the signs of addiction in children or adults.
-(National Institute on Media and the Family)
+Computer and Video Game Addiction [Link opens a PDF] - As with other forms of addiction, an excessive absorption with computers or video games may result in major social, school or work disruptions.
+This printable guide will help you recognize the signs of addiction in children and adults.
+(ParentFurther.com, National Institute on Media and the Family)

 Entertainment Software Rating Board - Industry ratings for video games and interactive software.
 You can search by keyword for a specific game, publisher, content, rating, or platform.

 Violent Video Games - Reviews the many myths, facts, and unanswered questions about violent content in video games.
-(American Psychological Association)
+(2003, American Psychological Association)

 Valid HTML 4.01 Strict